florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 The more languages are available, the less effort it requires for users to develop their own plugins without the need of learning a new (possibly domain-specific) programming language.

 One could argue, that supporting a variety of different languages can result in higher interface complexity and less adaptability to new changes.
-Even though the complexity and adaptability of interfaces is another important property, which deserves its own rating, it will not be covered in this work.
+However the complexity and adaptability of interfaces should rather be viewed as another important property, that deserves its own rating.
+Due to time-constraints it will not be covered in this work.

 / 0 -- Domain-specific custom language: Only a domain-specific language can be used to write plugins in.
   This language is specifically designed for given plugin system technology, which is why it is the least interoperable and might be the most unfamiliar and hardest for developers to learn and use.